 Extra care housing

-Applications for extra care housing can still be submitted however due to COVID-19 the majority of extra care providers are currently not in a position to accept new referrals and complete the relevant assessments.
+During the pandemic, applications for extra care housing can still be submitted, however due to coronavirus the majority of extra care providers are currently not in a position to accept new referrals and complete the relevant assessments.

-If your application for extra care is approved, the placements team will put the application on a waiting list until providers can assess and accept new admissions.
-The placement team will provide an update when the schemes will resume their service of assessing new admissions.
+If your application for extra care is approved, the Placements Team will put the application on a waiting list until the scheme provider can assess and accept new admissions.
+The Placements Team will provide an update when the schemes will resume their service of assessing new admissions.

-Yes.
-Residents are able to access testing through PHE if there are suspected cases.
-Staff are able to access the national testing through the government website or are able to access walk in test sites across North Central London.
+Residents are able to access testing through Public Health England if there are suspected cases.
+Staff are able to access the national testing programme through the government website or are able to access walk in test sites across North Central London.

-In most cases people would go to hospital if they test positive for Coronavirus and need further treatment, but this is a clinical decision and will be made on a case by case basis
+In most cases, residents who test positive for coronavirus would go to hospital if they require further treatment, but this is a clinical decision and will be made on a case by case basis.